twostraws/simple-swiftui/README.md

 Each project in Simple SwiftUI is designed to stand alone as an example solution to a common starter project.
 This means they don’t have special frills, weird hacks, “clever code”, or similar – they are designed to get one specific job done, rather than demonstrate every possible SwiftUI view and modifier in a single project.

-Right now there are just two projects available, but more will be added soon:
+Right now there are just three projects available, but more will be added soon:

+- [SimpleNews](SimpleNews) is a news reader
 - [SimpleToDo](SimpleToDo) is a to do list editor
 - [SimpleScores](SimpleScores) is a score tracker